Launching in October 2025:

 Group members are carefully matched with groups to make sure that the group is supportive and empowering.
 I meet individually with every prospective group member before they are invited to join a group to make sure the group is a good fit for the prospective member and to make sure the prospective member is a good fit for the group.

-My child is too shy or hesitant to be in a group…
+What if I am too shy or hesitant to be in a group…

-Isn’t individual therapy better, I don’t want my child picking up bad habits…
+For Parents: I don’t want my child picking up bad habits…

-How does online group therapy work?
+How will online groups work?

 I meet with all groups online via a secure, HIPAA compliant Telehealth platform that allows us to see everyone on the screen at the same time.
 Clients require access to the internet and a device that has a camera (computer, tablet, or smartphone).
 Online group therapy can be just as effective as in-person therapy, without the commute or hassle of parking.